ZhixueD/Streaming-data-pipeline-on-google-cloud-for-yelp-user-review-data/README.md

 The whole project include:

 1. Install python packages using VM instance
-2. Prepare data for publish
+2. Prepare data for publish in Google cloud storage
-3. Create a Pub/Sub topic
+4. Create a Pub/Sub topic
+5. Create and download the JSON key of your SA.
+On the Service Account page
-4. Simulate users's review data and publish it the Pub/Sub topic
+6. Simulate users's review data and publish it the Pub/Sub topic
-5. Create Bigquery dataset and table with data type
+7. Create Bigquery dataset and table with data type
+8. Start publish the review data to Pub/Sub
-6. Launch Dataflow Pipeline
+9. Launch Dataflow Pipeline